Hurricane Milton hits Category 5; Florida orders evacuations

 The last hurricane to be a Category 5 at landfall in the mainland U.S. was Michael in 2018.

-Widespread cancellations in Florida
+Widespread cancellations in Florida and Mexico

-With the storm approaching, school activities were called off in Pinellas County, home to St. Petersburg, and schools were being converted into shelters.
-Officials in Tampa made city garages available to residents hoping to protect their cars from flooding.
+With the storm approaching, schools in Pinellas County, home to St. Petersburg, were being converted into shelters.
+Airports in Tampa, St. Petersburg and Orlando planned to close.
 Walt Disney World said it was operating normally for the time being.
-The Tampa Bay Buccaneers planned to move operations to the New Orleans area for the rest of the week leading to Sunday’s NFL game against the Saints, and the Tampa Bay Lightning’s NHL game Monday against the Nashville Predators was canceled.

-All road tolls were suspended in west-central Florida.
-The St. Pete-Clearwater International Airport said it would close after the last flight Tuesday, and Tampa International Airport said it planned to halt airline and cargo flights starting Tuesday.
-Orlando International Airport, the nation’s seventh busiest and Florida’s most heavily trafficked airport, said it would stop operations Wednesday morning.
+In Mexico, Yucatan state Gov. Joaquín Díaz ordered the cancellation of all nonessential activities except for grocery stores, hospitals, pharmacies and gas stations starting Monday, and Mexican officials organized buses to evacuate residents from the coastal city of Progreso.

 It has been two decades since so many storms crisscrossed Florida in such a short period of time.
 In 2004, an unprecedented five storms struck Florida within six weeks, including three hurricanes that pummeled central Florida.

-Other parts of Florida’s Gulf Coast are still recovering from storms from the past two years.
-The Fort Myers area in southwest Florida is still rebuilding from Hurricane Ian, which caused $112 billion in damage in 2022.
-Three hurricanes have thrashed Florida’s Big Bend region in just 13 months, including Helene.

 Schneider reported from Orlando.
-Associated Press writers Freida Frisaro in Fort Lauderdale, Seth Borenstein in Washington and Brendan Farrington in Tallahassee contributed to this report.
+Associated Press writers Kate Payne in Tampa, Terry Spencer in Fort Myers Beach, Freida Frisaro in Fort Lauderdale, Seth Borenstein in Washington, Brendan Farrington in Tallahassee and Mark Stevenson in Mexico City contributed to this report.